adieyal/bylaws-indigo/README.md

 1. Install [dokku-hostkeys-plugin](https://github.com/cedricziel/dokku-hostkeys-plugin) and run `dokku hostkeys:shared:autoadd github.com` so that dokku trusts `github.com` as a server.
 2. Install [dokku-deployment-keys](https://github.com/cedricziel/dokku-deployment-keys) and run `dokku deploymentkeys:shared` to get the public portion of the deployment key that dokku will use when cloning private GitHub repos.
-3. In the [indigo-bylaws GitHub repo settings](https://github.com/OpenUpSA/bylaws-indigo/settings/keys), create a deployment key and copy in the public key from step 2.
+3. In the [indigo-workflow GitHub repo settings](https://github.com/longhotsummer/bylaws-workflow/settings/keys), create a deployment key and copy in the public key from step 2.